 While many schools assist students with obtaining a single, required internship, The Chicago School links students with an unparalleled range of inspiring and enriching hands-on training experiences—equating to more than 800,000 hours of high-impact, career-relevant work in local and international communities every year.

 Here is a glimpse at the many real-world training opportunities our distinctive educational model (known as the Engaged Professional Model of Education) provides:

-- At our innovative Chicago School Centers, housed right inside our Chicago Campus, our students train and work alongside faculty, providing a range of services to local real-world clients—such as court-ordered interventions for parents working to regain custody of their children at our Forensic Center.
+- At our innovative Chicago School Centers, housed right inside our Washington, D.C.
+Campus, our students train and work alongside faculty, providing a range of services to local real-world clients.
 Learn more about The Chicago School Centers.

 - Through our unique community partnership model, we link students to literally hundreds of training opportunities (above and beyond their traditional internships and practicum) at our many “partner agencies” in each of our local communities.
 Students hone their skills and build their resumes while making a meaningful difference in a vast range of settings and with a wide range of populations.
 They conduct research and assessments, provide counseling and other clinical services, assist with developing and launching new programs, participate in strategic planning efforts, and more.
 Learn more about training opportunities in the local community.

 - Through our office of international affairs, Chicago School students are linked to a vast range of service-learning and field work experiences around the globe—from training childcare workers in Rwanda to help the country’s youngest genocide survivors; to presenting cutting-edge neuroscience research at an international conference in Prague; to participating in our Power of One courses that include international immersion components; and beyond.
 Learn more about our international training opportunities.